Kakutani fixed-point theorem: Alternative statement

 We can show this by using the closed graph theorem for set-valued functions, which says that for a compact Hausdorff range space Y, a set-valued function φ: X→2Y has a closed graph if and only if it is upper hemicontinuous and φ(x) is a closed set for all x.
 Since all Euclidean spaces are Hausdorff (being metric spaces) and φ is required to be closed-valued in the alternative statement of the Kakutani theorem, the Closed Graph Theorem implies that the two statements are equivalent.

 Applications

 Game theory

 The Kakutani fixed point theorem can be used to prove the minimax theorem in the theory of zero-sum games.
 This application was specifically discussed by Kakutani's original paper.

 Mathematician John Nash used the Kakutani fixed point theorem to prove a major result in game theory.
-Stated informally, the theorem implies the existence of a Nash equilibrium in every finite game with mixed strategies for any number of players.
+Stated informally, the theorem implies the existence of a Nash equilibrium in every finite game with mixed strategies for any finite number of players.
 This work later earned him a Nobel Prize in Economics.
 In this case: